 Once the plane starts boarding, passengers are normally divided into groups, in order for everything to run smoothly.
 Wait until the crew calls your group, show them your boarding pass and just follow everything they say.

 You’ve finally boarded the airplane, but what now?
-Where do you put your luggage, and how should you behave so that you don’t give off that you’ve never flown before?
+Where do you put your carry on bag, and how should you behave so that you don’t give off that you’ve never flown before?
 Let’s talk about that.

 So, the first thing you’re going to do when you board an airplane is put away your carry on luggage.
 If you have two bags, one of them is going in the overhead bin, and the other one is going under the seat in front of you – the latter should be the bag that holds the items you want to access during the flight.